fujirinngo/LTG.Pushshift_API_Caller/README.md

 The "request" package can be installed by running the following in your terminal:

 <code> $ pip install request </code>

+(Note: package manager pip is included by default starting with Python 3.4.)

 Likewise, the "pytz" package can be installed by running the following in your terminal: